FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     Click on the <img src="images/go_to_icon.png" alt="Go to arrow Icon" width="15"> icon next to an entry navigates you to the respective entry page.

-    Here you can view the metadata and useful visualization of your data, check the uploaded files, and explore your entry in details.
+    Here you can view the metadata and useful visualization of your data, check the uploaded files, and explore your entry in detail.

     - **OVERVIEW Tab:**